-- Cannot be compressed much.

-- Have less density compare to solid.

-- Lighter than solid.

-- Liquids flow and hence are called fluids.

-- Matters which have indefinite shape and volume. - Eg air, oxygen, hydrogen, nitrogen, carbon-dioxide, etc.

-Properties of gases

-- Indefinite shape

-- No fixed volume.

-- Get the shape and volume of container.

-- Fill the container completely.

-- Have very low density.

-- o So, gases are light.

-- Can flow easily and hence are called fluids.

-Cause of different physical states of matters
+• Cannot be compressed much.
+Properties Solids Liquids Gases Have less density compare to solid.
+Lighter than solid.
+Liquids flow and hence are called fluids.
+Shape Definite shape Do not have a definite shape, will take the shape of the container No definite shape Gas Matters which have indefinite shape and volume.
+Eg - air, oxygen, hydrogen, nitrogen, carbon-dioxide, etc. Volume Definite volume.
+As intermolecular forces between the constituent particles are strong Definite volume.
+As intermolecular forces between the constituent particles are strong No definite volume As intermolecular forces between the constituent particles are weak Compressibility Negligible Negligible High Properties of gases Diffusion Can diffuse into Diffusion is higher Highly diffusible as Indefinite shape No fixed volume.
+Get the shape and volume of container. liquids than solids particles move randomly at high speed Fill the container completely.
+Have very low density.
+So, gases are light.
+Can flow easily and hence are called fluids.
+Fluidity or rigidity Very rigid and cannot flow from one place to another No rigidity and can flow most easily among the three states of matter.
+They Cause of different physical states of matters $\leq$ usually flow from high pressure to low pressure areas